 Emergency contraception can stop you becoming pregnant if you’ve had sex without using contraception, or if you think your contraception might have failed.

-The two types of emergency contraception are the emergency contraceptive pill and the copper intrauterine device (sometimes called the coil).
+The two types of emergency contraception are the emergency contraceptive pill and the copper intrauterine device (IUD, sometimes called the coil).

 Emergency contraceptive pill